hitiksaini/DSA/README.md

 # Data-Structures and Algorithms
-Get code implementation of various Algorithms with explainations.
+Code implementation of various algorithms and DS concepts with explainations.

 ### We can learn DS by diving it in these three subdomains-
 * ANALYSIS